Learning and Interpreting Gravitational-Wave Features from CNNs with a Random Forest Approach: Evaluation

 The sensitive fraction of FAR $\mathcal{F}$ is

 where $N_{\mathrm{I},\mathcal{F}}$ is the number of detected injected signals at a FAR $\mathcal{F}$, $N_{\mathrm{I}}$ is the total number of injected signals.
-The FAR $\mathcal{F}$ corresponds to a ranking statistic of background events.
-An injected signal is considered detected if a returned event’s ranking statistic exceeds the threshold corresponding to $\mathcal{F}$, and its GPS time falls within a predefined timing window around the injection time.
+The FAR $\mathcal{F}$ corresponds to a ranking confidence of background events.
+An injected signal is considered detected if a returned event’s ranking confidence exceeds the threshold corresponding to $\mathcal{F}$, and its GPS time falls within a predefined timing accuracy around the injection time.

-\subsubsection{Search Process}
+\subsection{Search Process}

 Detecting signals from long-duration data poses a significant challenge for the model, as it must handle more complex situations.
 This complexity arises from the increased likelihood of encountering various types of noise, glitches, making accurate detection and classification more difficult.
 To address these challenges, we designed an adaptive trigger-based detection framework that combines a sliding window approach with cluster-based post-processing.